phurinjeffy/phurinjeffy/README.md

 I am a <u>**_passionate_**</u> and <u>**_goal-oriented_**</u> individual, in pursuit of knowledge for personal development.

+I believe in continuously expanding my knowledge and staying up-to-date with emerging trends and best practices in the field.

-Currently studying in my second year for a Bachelor's degree in Software Engineering, at King Mongkut's Institute of Technology Ladkrabang.
+Currently, I am studying in my second year for a Bachelor's degree in Software Engineering, at King Mongkut's Institute of Technology Ladkrabang.

 <br>